Skip to Content

 The sumptuous apricot, caramel, lime-green, plum, or rose leaves of coral bells are a real showstopper in a shade garden.
 Their tiny flowers attract hummingbirds, too, and make a great cut flower.

-8. Elephant ears (Alocasia)
+8. Elephant Ears (Alocasia)

 Winter-Hardy in Zones 9 to 11 can be treated as annuals in colder climates.